 #1: Music Lessons

-Learning a musical instrument does the opposite of everything tech devices does.
+Learning a musical instrument does the opposite of everything tech devices do.

 First: music strengthens memory and develops visual/spatial intelligence which helps children solve three-dimensional problems in their minds-eye (think Einstein).